Estimation Stability with Cross Validation (ESCV): Introduction

 When the differences across different samples are measured by the $L_2$ error, the estimation stability is obviously related to variance.
 We opt to use the term ``stability" rather than the more commonly used term ``variablity" in statistics.
 This is to recognize the fact that stability is a concept broader than variance or variability and that it is used in other quantative fields such as numerical analysis, dynamical systems, and linear analysis \citep{Hig96, LaS76, Ell98}.
 Stability is also not associated with a particular metric (unlike variance) and thus allows its consideration under different metrics.
 In a recent paper \citep{Yu13}, we advocate an enhanced emphasis on stability in statistical inference, especially for large and high dimensional data for which instability of statistical methods is much more common than in the domain of classical statistics.

 It is clear that estimation stability is a necessary property for a reasonable estimation procedure: the solution is not meaningful if it varies considerably from sample to sample.
 The converse certainly cannot be true in general: an arbitrary constant estimate will not vary but is certainly meaningless.
-When we add a data faithfulness requirement through cross-validation, we are able to devise a model-free criterion based on estimation stability for the selection of the regularization parameter $\lambda$.
+Concurrent with and independent of our work, \citet{NanYan14} proposed diagnostic measures to investigate this instability.
+For us, we make use of cross-validation, and devise a model-free criterion based on estimation stability for the selection of the regularization parameter $\lambda$.
 Specifically, our proposed new criterion of estimation stability cross validation ($ESCV$) combines a new metric of estimation stablity ($ES$) with $CV$.
-For a given $L_1$ norm $\tau$ or a regularization parameter $\lambda$, our new $ES (\tau)$ metric is the reciprocal of a test statistic for testing the null hypothesis that the regression function is zero.
-The test statistic is an estimate of the regression function standardized by an approximate delete-d Jackknife standard error estimate based on the same pseudo data sets as in $CV$, and both estimates are functions of $\tau$.
-The proposed $ESCV$ criterion chooses a local minimum of $ES (\tau)$ which is smaller than the selection of $\tau$ by $CV$.
+For a given regularziation parameter $\lambda$, our new $ES (\lambda)$ metric is the reciprocal of a test statistic for testing the null hypothesis that the regression function is zero.
+The test statistic is an estimate of the regression function standardized by an approximate delete-d Jacknife standard error estimate based on the same pseudo data sets as in $CV$, and both estimates are functions of $\lambda$.
+The proposed $ESCV$ criterion chooses a local minimum of $ES (\lambda)$ which is smaller (more regularized) than the selection of $\lambda$ by $CV$.
 It is worth noting that the computational cost of $ESCV$ is similar to that of $CV$ and that they are both well suited to parallel computation, the dominant computing platform for big data.